 There is no one solution for everyone, so we help our customers make their own.

 However, talking about preferences generally, we can say Drupal 8 has time on its side.
 More modules are completely ready to use and the release is getting more mature.
 So today, to honor the “birthday celebrant,” we are going to emphasize some benefits of this choice.

-Arguments in favor of upgrading to Drupal 8
+Arguments in favor of migrating to Drupal 8

 Consider Drupal 8’s brilliant enhancements

 The new release truly impressed the world with its innovative features, and it was actually rebuilt from the ground up.
 It’s the future!
 You could step forward and never look back.

 Imagine that you have received a parcel with your new purchase.
 You unwrap it with in anticipation and examine these (and many other) gifts one by one:

 - Fast and easy configuration management in files

 - Amazing multilingual opportunities